Attosecond quantum optical interferometry

-To quantify the apparent squeezing-like features we evaluate the minimal and maximal quadrature variances, $\operatorname{min}_\theta [(\Delta X_\theta)^2]$ and $\operatorname{max}_\theta [(\Delta X_\theta)^2]$, with $\hat{X}_{\theta} = \hat{a}^\dagger e^{i\theta} + \hat{a}e^{-i\theta}$, shown in Fig.~\ref{fig:state_engineering}~(i) and (j), respectively.
-While the maximal variance lies well above the shot-noise level of $(\Delta X_{\theta})^2 = 0.5$, the minimal variance never falls below the vacuum limit, but remains particularly close to that value.~This confirms that no genuine quantum squeezing is present: one quadrature is classically stretched, and the conjugate displays vacuum noise correlations, strongly dependent on the two-color phase.
-Interestingly, this behavior suggests that the $\omega-2\omega$ configuration could serve as a diagnostic for squeezing features of the driving field.
-For instance, if the $2\omega$ component carries significant fluctuations along both optical quadratures, as in the case of thermal light, our results indicate that the harmonic modes inherit these fluctuations, with their minimal variance exceeding the vacuum limit.~Thus, a large excess noise in $\text{min}_{\theta}[(\Delta X_{\theta})^2]$ could act as a sensitive witness of squeezed-light characteristics in the driver, even in the high-photon regime where direct quantum-optical measurements are challenging.
+To quantify the apparent squeezing-like features, we evaluate the minimal and maximal quadrature variances, $\operatorname{min}_\theta [(\Delta X_\theta)^2]$ and $\operatorname{max}_\theta [(\Delta X_\theta)^2]$, with $\hat{X}_{\theta} = \hat{a}^\dagger e^{i\theta} + \hat{a}e^{-i\theta}$, the results shown in Fig.~\ref{fig:state_engineering}~(i) and (j), respectively, for three different harmonic orders.~While the maximal variance lies well above the shot-noise level of $(\Delta X_{\theta})^2 = 0.5$, the minimal variance never falls below the vacuum limit, but remains particularly close to it, reaching values of $\operatorname{min}_\theta [(\Delta X_\theta)^2] \approx 0.51$ at most.~This confirms that no genuine quantum squeezing is present: one quadrature is classically stretched, and the conjugate displays vacuum noise correlations, with the orientation of this anisotropy depending strongly on the two-color phase delay.
+This $\phi$-dependence originates from the squeezed nature of the $2\omega$ driving field, as the phase difference between the two colors determines the squeezed quadrature of the $2\omega$ component with respect to the quadrature reference set by the coherent $\omega$ field.~This, in turn, determines both the mean intensity of the generated harmonics and their intensity fluctuations~\cite{pedatzur2015attosecond} .